-People are understandably protective of their credit scores, and many consumers wear their credit score as a badge of honor.
-While having a solid credit score is certainly something to be proud of, I find many people are surprised to learn that having a credit score over 800 isn’t going to unlock a super-secret interest rate when it comes time to borrow.
+People are understandably protective of their credit scores, and many consumers wear their credit scores as a badge of honor.
+While having a solid credit score is certainly something to be proud of, I find many people are surprised to learn that having a credit score over 800 isn't going to unlock a super-secret interest rate when it comes time to borrow.
 Let me explain.

-Per the infographic below courtesy of credit.org, somebody with a 760 credit score is going to get the exact same interest or insurance rate as somebody with a credit score of 850.
+According to the infographic below courtesy of credit.org, somebody with a 760 credit score is going to get the exact same interest or insurance rate as somebody with a credit score of 850.

 Credit scores are segmented into five categories: Poor, Subprime, Acceptable, Good, and Excellent.
 As long as you can keep your score above 740-750, you are going to qualify for the best rates.
-There are no bonus points awarded for those who have an 800+ credit score.
+There are no bonus points awarded to those who have an 800+ credit score.

 Tips For Good Credit